The “Passable Movie” Cycle

-Popular vlogger Evan Puschak argues in his The Nerdwriter series that the only thing worse than a bad movie is a “passable” movie.
+Popular vlogger Evan Puschak argues in his The Nerdwriter series that the only thing worse than a bad movie is a “passable movie”.

 According to Puschak, passable movies commit a worse crime than being unwatchable: they function only adequately based on a combination of familiar tropes and production value, resolve without bothering to create any real emotional resonance, and, worst of all, tend to inspire and shape more “passable” movies with similarly irritating flaws.

 These films aren’t just a symptom of a lack of creativity, he argues, but also a disease in their own right.
 Passable begets passable.
 It’s a vicious cycle that doesn’t just happen in the film industry, but in the marketing and advertising industry, too.

 More and more we see advertisements borrowing ideas, methods and executions from other advertisements, leading to clunky, corporate buzzword speech and stock photography, poorly executed copies of other brand strategies, and an unrealistic perception of consumer worlds.